Dosage Form: injection, powder, for solution

 20 mg per mL

-Further dilute the reconstituted Cyclophosphamide solution to a minimum concentration of 2 mg per mL with any of the following diluents:
+Further dilute the reconstituted cyclophosphamide for injection solution to a minimum concentration of 2 mg per mL with any of the following diluents:

 - 5% Dextrose Injection, USP